limegimlet/covid_dataviz/about_data.md

 * **adding alert thresholds** to the indicator plots, which helps put the Covid curves in perspective.

-* **creating a map of the metropoles under curfew**
+* **adding summary of departments with where alert levels are going up

 * **discussing how testing influences incidence rates**

+* **creating a map of the ~~metropoles~~ departments under curfew** DONE

 ## About Covid-19 data

 To borrow a phrase from economists, there's no such thing as a perfect dataset.
 Covid-19 data is the embodiment of this.
 It's extremely hard to establish any certainties with a novel virus that spreads so easily, manifests with such varied symptoms and outcomes, and wreaks literal havoc across so much of the world.

 In such a fast-evolving environment, data collection is not going to be exhaustive, nor ideal.
 The New York Times, Le Monde, The Guardian and the Canadian Broadcasting Company, just to name my go-to information sources as a layperson, have all reported stories of delayed results, not enough testing of asymptomatics, technical snafus, among other problems.

 This applies to all Covid-19 data, not just what is visualized here.

 Nonetheless, even if Covid data is not 100% accurate, it still provides decent benchmarks of where we are, and rough signposts of where we might be heading in near future.

 ## About this data (data caveats)